Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Get-WebSitesHostName.md

 `-OwnerName "PattiF"`

-When this parameter is used **Get-WebSitesHostName** returns hostnames for the websites owned by the specified user.
+When this parameter is used **Get-WebSitesHostName** returns host names for the websites owned by the specified user.

 ```yaml
 Type: String